Skip navigation

 Why the University of Worcester?

-• For almost three decades, the University of Worcester has been educating professionals to work in the health and social care sectors, from Nurses and Midwives to Physiotherapists and Occupational Therapists, Paramedics to Physician Associates.
+For almost three decades, we've been educating professionals to work in the health and social care sectors, from Nurses and Midwives to Physiotherapists and Occupational Therapists, Paramedics to Physician Associates.
 Each year, hundreds of professionals graduate from Worcester and go on to make a significant contribution to society.
-The University’s new medical school welcomed its first cohort of students in September 2023.
-The Three Counties Medical School will help to address the pressing need for more doctors in this left-behind part of the Country.
+In 2023 our new Three Counties Medical School welcomed its first cohort of students.

 Modules